CarlaAstudillo/pandas-nicar-2016/jupyter.md

 ## Notebook basics

 A notebook is made up of any number of cells.
-A cell has a type, usually either `python` or `markdown`.
+A cell has a type, `code` or `markdown`.
 There's a menu in the toolbar which you can use to change the current cell type.
-When it's closed, it tells you the type, although there are other clues you'll get used to.
+When the menu is closed, it tells you the type.
+(You can also recognize a `code` cellby the presence of `In [ ]:` at the left edge of the cell.

 ![Jupyter notebook cell mode menu](_images/cell_type_menu.png)